 The board is comprised of one administrator, two faculty appointed by the faculty association, and two alumni/professionals who are appointed by the vice chancellor of student life; two students appointed by the Student Government Association president; and four ex-officio members including the editor-in-chief of the Daily Beacon, managing editor of the Daily Beacon, editor of Phoenix Literary Art Magazine, and director of student media.
-Board members serve one-year appointments.
+Board members serve two-year appointments.

 General Student Media Board responsibilities include:

 Policies: Establish for student media editorial and management policies which reflect the intent of the Programs and Services Fee (e.g., coverage of as many and as great a variety of campus events and activities as possible and reasonable distribution of the media).

 Program and Budget: Review annually in consultation with the director of student media, a media program and budget in accord with University fiscal and administrative policies.

 Code of Ethics: Develop and enforce, in consultation with the director, a well-defined Code of Ethics, including a clear statement that prior censorship will not be exercised over student media, prohibition of vulgarity and obscenity, requirement of objectivity in news writing and emphasis on professional journalistic standards.